IID Sampling from Intractable Distributions: Abstract

-We also apply our method to draw $10000$ $iid$ realizations from the posterior distributions associated with the well-known Challenger data, a Salmonella data and the $160$-dimensional challenging spatial example of the radionuclide count data on Rongelap Island.
-Again, we are able to obtain quite encouraging results with very reasonable computing time. \\[2mm] {\bf Keywords:} {\it Ellipsoid; Minorization; Parallel computing; Perfect sampling; Residual distribution; Transformation based Markov Chain Monte Carlo.}
+We further demonstrate the method by generating 10,000 $iid$ realizations from posterior distributions associated with the well-known Challenger data, a Salmonella dataset, and a 160-dimensional spatial example of radionuclide count data on Rongelap Island.
+In each case, the results are encouraging and computation times remain very reasonable. \\[2mm] AMS (2000) subject classification Primary: 65C05; 62F15; Secondary: 60J22; 65C40; 62H20; 68W10. \\[2mm] \textbf{Keywords:} Ellipsoid; Minorization; Parallel computing; Perfect sampling; Residual distribution; Transformation-based Markov Chain Monte Carlo.